 Churchyards for London

-In partnership with the Dioceses of Southwark, Chelmsford and Rochester, the Diocese of London is running a project to survey the fauna and flora, habitats and ecology of churchyards across Greater London.
+In partnership with the Dioceses of Southwark, Chelmsford and Rochester, the Diocese of London has developed a project to survey the fauna and flora, habitats and ecology of churchyards across Greater London.

 This survey is called ‘Churchyards Ecology Survey’, and is Phase A of a longer term project under the banner ‘Churchyards for London’.